-A loss occurs when the crop production falls below the guaranteed bushel amount as a result of damage from a covered cause of loss.

-Mature marketable peach production may be reduced because of a loss in quality due to an insured cause of loss.
-The amount of production-to-count for such peaches is determined for fresh peaches by dividing the value of the damaged peaches minus the post production cost, specified in the Special Provisions, by the fresh peach price election and multiplying the result (not more than 1.00) by the number of bushels of the damaged fresh peaches.
+A loss occurs when crop production falls below the guaranteed bushel amount because of damage from a covered cause of loss.
+Mature, marketable, peach production may be reduced because of a loss in quality due to an insured cause of loss.
+The amount of production-to-count for such peaches is determined for fresh peaches by dividing the value of the damaged peaches minus the post production cost, specified in the special provisions, by the fresh peach price election and multiplying the result (not more than 1.00) by the number of bushels of the damaged fresh peaches.

-This example assumes a final stage loss at the 65-percent coverage level, a 100 percent price election of \$27.50 and an approved APH yield of 100 bushels per acre.
+Assume a final stage loss at the 65-percent coverage level, a 100-percent price election of \$37.25 and an approved APH yield of 100 bushels per acre.

 100 Bushels per acre APH yield

 x 0.65 Coverage level

 65 Bushels per acre guarantee

 x 100 Acres

 6,500 Bushels per acre unit guarantee

 - 4,500 Harvested production

 2,000 Bushels loss

-x \$27.50 Price election
+x \$37.25 Price election

-\$55,000 Unit indemnity
+\$74,500 Unit indemnity

 x 1.000 Share

-\$55,000.00 Final unit indemnity
+\$67,000.00 Final unit indemnity

 Guarantees and losses are paid by unit.
-See policy provisions or ask your crop insurance agent for more information.
+See the policy provisions or ask your crop insurance agent for more information.